+- God’s Word Works.
 “The rain and snow come down from the heavens and stay on the ground to water the earth.
 They cause the grain to grow, producing seed for the farmer and bread for the hungry.
 It is the same with my word.
 I send it out, and it always produces fruit.
-It will accomplish all I want it to, and it will prosper everywhere I send it” (Isaiah 55:11, NLT).1 In 1973, at GeorgiaTech, God’s Word worked in Bert.
-His Word, sown in students’ hearts, will bring about His purposes.
+It will accomplish all I want it to, and it will prosper everywhere I send it” (Isaiah 55:10-11 NLT).
+In 1973 at Georgia Tech, God’s word worked in Bert.
+His word, sown in students’ hearts, will bring about His purposes.

-Bert’s spiritual journey seems guided by God’sHoly Spirit.
-At key points the Spirit brought people and circumstances across his path to nudge him in the right direction.
-Bert notes, “It is the Spirit who gives life” and guides and empowers us.
-Sometimes amid the details of ministry it can be easy to forget the One whois both the enabler and purpose of ministry.
+- The Holy Spirit can work wonders.
+Bert’s spiritual journey seems guided by God’s Holy Spirit.
+At key points, the Spirit brought people and circumstances across his path to nudge him in the right direction.
+And, as Bert notes, “It is the Spirit who gives life” and Who should guide and empower us.
+Sometimes amid details of ministry it can be easy to forget the One who is both the enabler and the purpose of ministry.
 Focusing on Jesus, in the power of the Holy Spirit, brings real life.

+- Be persistent about His tasks.
 Campus ministers talk to many people.
-Managing details of timing and logistics plus remembering names and interests can be daunting.No one can contact every person.
+Managing details of timing and logistics plus remembering names and interests can be daunting.
+None of us can contact every person.
 Ask God to give you wisdom to know His work for you.
-Jesus told His Father, “I glorified You on the earth, having accomplished the work whichYou have given Me to do” (John 17:4, NASB).2
+Jesus told His Father, “I glorified You on the earth, having accomplished the work which You have given Me to do” (John 17:4 NASB).

+- Take the long view of ministry.
 In God’s providence, seeing results sometimes takes time.
 Realizing this can help relieve pressure and discouragement.
 I left Bert’s dorm room not knowing of his continued interest.
-He left Georgia Tech after that term and next appeared in my life 30 years later.
-Encourage students to take the long view of ministry.
-As they serve Jesus and minister alongside you, they are sowing seeds for decades into the future and for eternity.
+He left Georgia Tech after that term and next appeared in my life thirty years later.
+Encourage your students to take the long view of ministry.
+As they serve Jesus and minister alongside you, they are sowing seeds for decades in the future and for eternity.

-Robert Schuller notes that anyone can count the seeds in an apple, but no one can count the apples in a seed.
+- Spiritual multiplication holds manifold possibilities.
+The late Robert Schuller noted that anyone can count the seeds in an apple, but no one can count the apples in a seed.
 God has used Bert to touch thousands of lives and, through those he influences, countless others.
 Students you contact today can have similar influence.
-The words you speak, the counsel you give, the outreaches you plan, and the discipleship you foster can bear fruit many times over.
+The words you speak, the counsel you give, the outreaches you plan, the discipleship you foster … all this can bear fruit many times over.

 by Rusty Wright, an author and lecturer who has spoken on six continents.
 He holds Bachelor of Science (psychology) and Master of Theology degrees from Duke and Oxford universities, respectively. www.RustyWright.com